 Nessy Benefits

-All of the Nessy programs were designed for dyslexic students between 5 and 16 years old, but after it was discovered that they were effective for teaching all students to read, they began to be used as general phonics and structured literacy-based curriculum.
+All of the Nessy programmes were designed for dyslexic students between 5 and 16 years old, but after it was discovered that they were effective for teaching all students to read, they began to be used as general phonics and structured literacy-based curriculum.
 The organisation have school specialists who can help teachers with the effective deployment of the platform.
 As well as offering a free trial, the website also has a range of free educational resourcesthat schools can utilise.

-The programs are developed and published by Nessy Learning (Nessy Learning Limited Company) formally known as Net Educational Systems, by British entrepreneur Mike Jones, who is dyslexic, along with a talented staff in Bristol in the United Kingdom, and Texas and New Jersey in the USA.
+The programmes are developed and published by Nessy Learning (Nessy Learning Limited Company) formally known as Net Educational Systems, by British entrepreneur Mike Jones, who is dyslexic, along with a talented staff in Bristol in the United Kingdom, and Texas and New Jersey in the USA.

 In 2019, a short film, MiCAL, was made about Mike Jones’ experiences as a bullied dyslexic child in school, and his Mother Pat Jones OBE's determined efforts to help him.
 It is one of the most successful films about dyslexia ever made.